dejanbatanjac/dejanbatanjac.github.io/_posts/2019-02-13-Building PyTorch functionality.md

 Check [here](https://pytorch.org/docs/stable/_modules/torch/nn/modules/loss.html) all the loss functions available.
 Every new PyTorch version some new loss function my be added.

-Note: By definition every loss functon is also a module in PyTorch.
+Note: By definition every loss function is also a module in PyTorch.

 ## Optimizers

-If you don't plan to manually set the tensor operations, and update the weights in your PyTorch model, you need simple optimization algorithms or **optimizers** such as:
+If you don't plan to manually set the tensor operations, and update the weights of your PyTorch model, you need simple optimization algorithms or **optimizers** such as:
 * AdaGrad
 * RMSProp
 * Adam
 * SGD ...

-The `torch.optim` package in PyTorch abstracts the idea of an optimization algorithm. torch.optim is a package implementing various optimization algorithms.
-Most commonly used methods are already supported, and the interface is general enough, so that more sophisticated ones can be also easily integrated in the future.
+The `torch.optim` package in PyTorch abstracts the idea of an optimization algorithm.

+Most commonly optim methods are already there but you may add the custom optim algorithms.